 The public engagement for the general plan update was conducted over three phases.
-Each phase was comprised of 3 in-person workshops in three separate locations across the city: north Goodyear, central Goodyear, and south Goodyear.
-Two additional workshops were conducted in the far southern Planning Area for the community of Mobile.
+Each phase was comprised of 3 in-person workshop's in three separate locations across the city: north Goodyear, central Goodyear and south Goodyear.
 Each workshop was conducted in an open house format with interactive board activities to get input from the public.
-Each phase had a social media campaign, meeting notifications, and a virtual workshop component that made all in-person materials available online with opportunities to give feedback.
+Each phase had a social media campaign, meeting notifications, and a virtual workshop component that made all in person materials available online with opportunities to give feedback.
 Throughout the plan's development, the General Plan website was a one stop shop for project updates, upcoming events, relevant documents, virtual engagement opportunities, and General Plan Drafts.